 Overall Thoughts on Full Time Travel as a Photographer

-Cell and Internet access were terrible at many places making it difficult to work and research future photo spots.
+Cell and Internet access were terrible at many places making it difficult to work and research future photo spots. ( Before Starlink)

-Weather, in particular wildfires, were a constant and major problem at many of my photo destinations.
+Weather, in particular wildfires, were a constant and major problem at many of my western photo destinations.
 Because of this I left a number of amazing photo locations with few, if any good images.

 What I would do differently?